Many laugh and many sing.

 Elephants weep, extravagently, with a tusk-to-tusk grin.

-Amidst the cages, monkeys sit,
+Amidst the cages,

 Faces pressed against the bars,

-Rubbing their *******, dreaming of the trees
+Rubbing their *******,

 From which they would swing.

-The freaks and the clowns sit amidst lurid lights—
+The freaks and the clowns sit amidst lurid lights

-Applying their faces with a cheek-to-cheek grin—
+Applying their faces with a cheek-to-cheek grin,

-Constructing their masks, aided by the conjure of the magicians,
+Aided by the conjure of the magicians,

 Those who draw salt from the air and harbour apparitions.

-On stage now: Rotondo, the clown.
+On stage now:

 He dances, naked, with an ear-to-ear grin,

-Rubbing his *******-belly, penetrating the mind of the Big-top ring,
+Penetrating the mind of the big-top ring,

 Shrouded by the coiling laughter of an audience who yearn for the lights of deformed suffocation as Rotondo, the clown, paints a new face and ushers in a parade of freaks and deformed grins.